-A current version of the report (May 29, 2020) has been provided to CH and the City for review and comment.
+This report has been provided separately to CH and the City for review and comment.
+The final version (September 2020) addresses received CH comments of May 7 and August 27, 2020.
 In general, the study has confirmed that the flood control facilities are stable and can, in Wood's professional opinion, be appropriately credited in the flooding analyses and management, consistent with the position of the City of Burlington.
 Identified remedial works will be prioritized appropriately by the City.
-Additional modelling refinements may also be required as part of the Phase 2 works as a result of the outcome of the Hager Rambo Flood Control Storage Facilities Study (Wood, May 2020).